jpsca/writeadoc/docs/content/autodoc.md

 ::: jx.Catalog
 ///

-## Customizing what is documented
+## Customizing What Is Documented

-By default, all members of the class whose names don't start with an underscore ("_") will be included.
+By default, all members of a class whose names don't start with an underscore ("_") will be included.
 You can include one or more members that start with an underscore using the `include` option:

 ```md
 ::: jx.Catalog include=__call__,__html__